About the Section

-Responses to our annual teaching evaluation questionnaires consistently rate our courses as very good (the highest score) or good for their structure, the quality of course materials, the level of intellectual stimulation and the knowledge and enthusiasm of the teaching staff.
+Students consistently rate our courses as very good (the highest score) for their structure, the quality of course materials, the level of intellectual stimulation and the knowledge and enthusiasm of the teaching staff.

 We have a long and proud tradition of world-class research in French Studies.
-In recent years, staff in the department have published dozens of books and articles in scholarly journals, produced major web-based research resources and organised exhibitions of medieval and contemporary French culture.
+Staff in the Section regularly publish books and articles in scholarly journals, speak at major international conferences and organize public events to communicate their research to diverse audiences.